 SPREAD THE WORD #TwitterBlackout I will not tweet for the whole of January 28th due to the new twitter censor rule #Twitter #J28?

 Offsite: What Does Twitter's Country-by-Country Takedown System Mean for Freedom of Expression?

-that are offensive to the Hindu gods, or tweets that criticize the king in Thailand, we want to know immediately.
-Furthermore, transparency projects such as Chilling Effects allow activists to track censorship all over the world, which is the first
+offensive to the Hindu gods, or tweets that criticize the king in Thailand, we want to know immediately.
+Furthermore, transparency projects such as Chilling Effects allow activists to track censorship all over the world, which is the first step

 The Thai government becomes the first to publicly endorse Twitter's decision to permit country-specific censorship of content

 Thai information and communication technology minister, Jeerawan Boonperm, called Twitter's decision a welcome development and said the ministry already received good co-operation from internet companies such as Google and Facebook.

 The Thai government would soon be contacting Twitter to discuss ways in which they can collaborate , she told the Bangkok Post.

 Thailand has some of the most repressive censorship laws in the world, ranking it 153 out of 178 in Reporters Without Borders' 2011 Press Freedom Index.
 In particular these are used to target criticism of the monarchy.
 Lese-majeste laws include